 The induced fit method first docks the ligand into an inflexible receptor, similar to standard Glide docking.
 The collection of generated poses is then used as templates to refine the receptor, in which the ligand is kept frozen in its docked conformation and the protein side chains are optimized with PLOP.
 Next, the ligand and receptor from each of the structures refined with PLOP are energy minimized, allowing for both ligand relaxation and slight backbone/sidechain protein movement.
 The backbone movement only occurs through this relaxation step, rather than through extensive rotomer sampling as done with the side chains.
 The docking score, as well as receptor OPLSA energy and solvation are used to rank order each of these protein-ligand structures.
 Top ranked structures are then used iteratively as input back into the first step until the change in docking score is less than 0.5.
 Unlike with traditional docking, the Schrodinger Induced Fit protocol has limited constraints available.
 Excluded volumes and ligand positional or torsional constraints are currently not implemented in the protocol.
 As in traditional docking, a receptor region around the AB and AC binding pockets of around 18 Å a side is defined, and the ligand is docked flexibly, or, alternatively, rigidly in the expected conformation seen in the cocrystallized structures of NAD+ in the AB or AC pockets of Sir2Af2 (1YC2).
 Specified side chains are temporarily mutated to alanine to accommodate the ligand and improve side chain flexibility.
 In particular, Arg36 on Sir2Af2 (1YC2) sterically hinders the B pocket.

 Template Induced Fit method (C).
-Large steric clashes and loop minimization for docking NAD+ into the AB pocket of SIRT3 that the standard induced fit protocol could not accommodate were handled with a template based induced fit method.
+Large steric clashes and loop minimization for docking NAD+ into the AB pocket of SIRT3 that the standard induced fit protocol could not accommodate were handled with a template-based induced fit method.
 Unlike for Sir2 which has cocrystallized structures with NAD+, 3GLT with the trapped thio-acetyl ADPR intermediate is the closest available to a cocrystallized structure of NAD+ either in the AB or AC pockets.
 Glu323, Arg158, and MET644 from Chain B (the acetyl-lysine peptide substrate) obstruct the B pocket of SIRT3, as shown in Figure 8 (a).

 This method used NAD+ in the AB cocrystallized conformation from Sir2 as a template.
 First, the NAD+ intermediate and the bound peptide substrate, which are cocrystallized in 3GLT, were deleted.
 Next, the backbone of 1YC2 chain A (Sir2Af2) was superimposed into SIRT3, and the NAD+ from Sir2 was inserted into the nascent AB pocket of SIRT3 as the template.
 Side chains and backbone residues of the sterically clashing residues (A:157 to A:160 AND A:320 to A:324, and A:365 to A:367) were optimized with PLOP.
 This algorithm minimizes only these specified clashing residues around the fixed, superimposed NAD+ in the AB conformation by exhaustively considering sidechain and backbone rotamers based on a rotamer library.
 Additionally, sidechains are refined for residues within 6.0 Å of the clashing residues, while all other residues remain fixed.
 A dielectric constant of 1.00 internal and 80.0 external was used.
 Following this minimization, standard Glide docking is performed without any constraints as previously described.